 First, check out the Route Map

 to see the location of Srikhola.
-You can take a vehicle from NJP, Siliguri, Bagdogra or Darjeeling and reach via Manebhanjan, Dhotrey and Rimbik.
-Some times reserved taxis may not go all the way up to Srikhola.
+You can take a vehicle from NJP, Siliguri, Bagdogra or Darjeeling and reach via Manebhanjan.
+From Manebhanjan, the route is via Dhotrey and Rimbik.
+Some times reserved taxis from NJP or Bagdogra airport may not go all the way up to Srikhola.
 In that case, change to another one at Manebhanjan.

 Alternatively you can take a shared jeep from Siliguri at 'Darjeeling More' (leaves at round 1pm).
 Shared jeeps are also available from Darjeeling (6am-7am, 11am-2pm).
 Note that shared jeeps from Siliguri usually go up to Rimbik, but if you pay a bit extra, they will drop you up at Srikhola.
 However from Darjeeling, the shared jeeps always go up to Srikhola as their scheduled destination.

-Siliguri/NJP to Manebhanjan route takes over 4 hours and goes via Mirik, while Darjeeling to Manebhanjan takes about 1.5 hours by car.
-From Manbhanjan, Srikhola is another 3.5 hours by car.
+Siliguri/NJP to Manebhanjan route takes about 4 hours and goes via Mirik, while Darjeeling to Manebhanjan takes about 1 hour 15 minutes by car.
+From Manebhanjan, Srikhola is about 50kms away and takes another 2.5 hours to reach by car.

-The road up to Srikhola has been tarred by PWD.
-So normal vehicles can now make it to Srikhola all the way from Manebhanjan.
-Earlier the tarred road was available up to Sepi (a village 2kms before Srikhola while approaching from Rimbik) and beyond that it was a gravel road which required a large vehicle like Scorpio or Jeep to negotiate.
-However motorable tarred road does not still exist beyond Srikhola although the efforts are ongoing by PWD to make roadway here, but it takes time.
+NOTE: The road up to Srikhola has been tarred by PWD in 2016.
+So normal vehicles can now go up to Srikhola all the way from Manebhanjan.
+Earlier the tarred road was available up to Sepi (a village 2kms before Srikhola while approaching from Rimbik).
+Further up it was a gravel/mud road that was difficult for small cars to negotiate (one ideally needed a large vehicle like Sumo to get to Srikhola).

 What to See & Do in Srikhola?